Rotorsoft/eventually-monorepo/libs/eventually/README.md

 Software engineering should be approached as a “group learning process”, a close collaboration among clients, domain experts, and engineers that iteratively produces “clear business models” as the drivers of implementations - [source code should be seen as a side effect](https://www.lambdabytes.io/posts/selearning/).

 > We believe in writing software that looks like the business.
-The deeper we can track business models within software projects and deployed infrastructure the easier to understand and adjust to future changes in business requirements.
+The deeper we can track business models within software projects and deployed infrastructure, the easier to understand and adjust to future changes in business requirements.

-We recommend using [Event Storming](https://www.eventstorming.com/) as the neccesary first step to understand and model what we are trying to build.
-This methodology is extremely easy to learn by both the technical and business communities, and plays very nicely with the other tools we recommend here (DDD, ES, CQRS).
-The resulting models can usually get **tranferred** to source code by straightforward one-to-one mappings to DDD artifacts and the working patterns of reactive systems.
+We recommend using [Event Storming](https://www.eventstorming.com/) as the necessary first step to understand and model what we are trying to build.
+This methodology is extremely easy to learn by both the technical and business communities, and it plays very nicely with the other tools we recommend here (DDD, ES, CQRS).
+The resulting models can usually get **transferred** to source code by straightforward one-to-one mappings to DDD artifacts and the working patterns of reactive systems.

 ![Logical Model](./assets/flow.png)